Current Student FAQs

 - The implications of the disability for academic activities, as described by a healthcare professional in your documentation

 - The requirements of your course or program of study

 - Your history of using accommodation and other methods of coping

 - The findings of the Needs Assessment completed in consultation with a Learning Specialist

-As a result, the accommodations that the CSD determines to be appropriate for you in a given semester may differ from the accommodations you initially requested, or the accommodations you may have received in high school, in other educational institutions or for classes in previous semesters at SFU.
-A more complete description of the accommodation process can be found on our website.
-Please note that students are responsible for requesting accommodations each semester.
+As a result, the accommodations that the CAL determines to be appropriate for you in a given term may differ from the accommodations you initially requested, or the accommodations you may have received in high school, in other educational institutions or for classes in previous terms at SFU.
+See a more complete description of the accommodation process.
+Please note that students are responsible for requesting accommodations each term.

 Who is eligible to receive disability related accommodations?

 The SFU Access Policy for Students with Disabilities defines who is eligible to receive services.
-In essence, all students who have been accepted to SFU, are registered for classes, have been diagnosed with a disability and provide documentation that meets the CSD’s Documentation Guidelines are eligible to receive services.
-The CSD makes it services available to students with a range of physical, psychological, neurological and chronic and temporary medical disabilities.
+In essence, all students who have been accepted to SFU, are enrolled in classes, have been diagnosed with a disability and provide documentation that meets the CAL's Documentation Guidelines are eligible to receive services.
+The CAL makes its services available to students with a range of physical, psychological, neurological and chronic and temporary medical disabilities.

 According to the SFU Access Policy for Students with Disabilities, a student with a disability is a person who: